 Habitat loss and human-wildlife conflict through expanding agriculture also restricted the range of the rhinos.

-The Indian rhino is also threatened by the illegal trade in horns.
+The illegal trade in horns also threatens the Indian rhino.
 Rhino horns are valuable for their use in traditional Chinese medicine, and a single horn can sell for tens of thousands of dollars.

 Aggressive conservation measures helped the Indian rhino to restore its numbers to some degree.
 Still, an upsurge in demand for traditional medicines, especially in Vietnam, has caused poachers to begin hunting the rhinos again.
-In addition, to use in medicines, the horn is also used to make buttons, knife handles, and other decorative items.
+In addition to being used in medicines, the horn is also used to make buttons, knife handles, and other decorative items.

-Besides habitat destruction, alien plant forms into traditional rhino feeding grounds seem to have restricted the amount of food available for the rhinos.
+Besides habitat destruction, alien plant forms in traditional rhino feeding grounds seem to have restricted the amount of food available.
 This appears to influence how often the cows produce a calf directly.